berlinplan/berlinplan.github.io/readme.md

 **Why are current ethical rules insufficient?**

-> While Kant's Golden Rule forbids torture, Consequentialism considers it ethical if the result is favorable.
+> While Kant’s Golden Rule forbids torture, consequentialism considers it ethical if the result is favorable.
 Psychopaths often justify their actions by claiming that the outcome will be good.

-> Religious and political psychopaths suggest seek moral justification from leaders or judges.
+Religious and political psychopaths seek moral justification from leaders or judges.

-#### How an app solve the torture Dilemma for the first time in human history?
+#### How can an app solve the torture dilemma for the first time in human history?

-It is moraly wrong to torture if the society refuse any Kind of torture.

-It is moraly fine to torture if the society approve limited use of torture to get Information but not prolonged use.
+  It is morally wrong to torture if society refuses any kind of torture.
+It is morally fine to torture if society approves limited use of torture to gather information but not prolonged use.

-#### use Psychopathic Platforms for Good Goals, moraly acceptable?

-*Aka.
-The end justifies the means?* (144)
+#### Is it morally acceptable to use psychopathic platforms for good goals?

+*In other words, does the end justify the means?
+(144)*

 The app aims to resolve the following dilemmas as examples:

-> - End: save 1 life
+> <sub> End: save 1 life </sub>
-> - Mean: kill 1
+> <sub> Mean: kill 1 </sub>
-> - No: due to App -> kill -> big damage
+> <sub> No: due to the app -> kill -> big damage </sub>
 --------------

-> - End: save 7 lifes
+> <sub> End: save 7 lives </sub>
-> - Mean: kill 1
+> <sub> Mean: kill 1 </sub>
-> - No: due to App -> kill -> big damage
+> <sub> No: due to the app -> kill -> big damage </sub>
 --------------

-> - End: save all human kind </sub>
+> <sub> End: save all humankind </sub>
-> - Mean: kill 1 </sub>
+> <sub> Mean: kill 1 </sub>
-> - X: An emergency situation will trigger an app notification for all people on the planet to vote.
+> <sub> X: An emergency situation will trigger an app notification for all people on the planet to vote. </sub>
 --------------

-> - End: rescue a dog trapped inside a car
+> <sub> End: rescue a dog trapped inside a car </sub>
-> - Mean: break others property, enter privat room
+> <sub> Mean: break others' property, enter a private room </sub>
-> - Yes: app-> Choosing not to save a life is a greater harm than entering a private room.
+> <sub> Yes: app -> Choosing not to save a life is a greater harm than entering a private room. </sub>
 --------------
 <sub> **Can lying in an election to achieve power for a good cause later be morally justified?** </sub>

-> - End : save lifes
+> <sub> End: save lives </sub>
-> - Mean : lie through election
+> <sub> Mean: lie through the election </sub>
-> - No : app-> Systematic lying in elections causes greater societal and personal damage than the benefit of saving lives later.
+> <sub> No: app -> Systematic lying in elections causes greater societal and personal damage than the benefit of saving lives later. </sub>
 --------------

-> - End : save milion lifes
+> <sub> End: save million lives </sub>
-> - Mean : kill thousends, Atom bomb Hiroshima?
+> <sub> Mean: kill thousands, Atom bomb Hiroshima? </sub>
-> - app
+> <sub> App: [?]  </sub>
 --------------
 #### a skinny professional boxer approach a random passer-by on the street and, after obtaining his consent, beat him into a coma, moraly acceptable?

-#### What is wrong with Debatte-Culture?
+#### What is wrong with debate culture?

-> Critiques of debate: Sophistry fallacy, polarization, conversation, and speech are trainable skills, which involve the brain's hypertrophy and may lead to potential bias.(192)
+> Critiques of debate: Sophistry fallacy, polarization, conversation, and speech are trainable skills that involve the brain's hypertrophy and may lead to potential bias.
+(192)

-## Go viral , instead of Writing a free book?
+## Instead of writing a free book, why not go viral?

-train your brain in different topics, ask unprepared individuals on the street controversial questions, conduct cast interviews and debates, edit/cut videos as desired, aim for viral fame on platforms like YouTube, TikTok, and Instagram, polarize society, and make money with the intention of **reducing inequality**?
+Train your brain in different topics, ask unprepared individuals on the street controversial questions, conduct cast interviews and debates, edit/cut videos as desired, aim for viral fame on platforms like YouTube, TikTok, and Instagram, polarize society, and make money with the intention of **reducing inequality?**

 #### Why Döner-Kebab-Sellers are Killers?